United States Senate: Qualifications

-The Senate (not the judiciary) is the sole judge of a senator's qualifications.
-During its early years, however, the Senate did not closely scrutinize the qualifications of its members.
-As a result, four senators who failed to meet the age requirement were nevertheless admitted to the Senate: Henry Clay (aged 29 in 1806), John Jordan Crittenden (aged 29 in 1817), Armistead Thomson Mason (aged 28 in 1816), and John Eaton (aged 28 in 1818).
-Such an occurrence, however, has not been repeated since.
-In 1934, Rush D. Holt Sr. was elected to the Senate at the age of 29; he waited until he turned 30 (on the next June 19) to take the oath of office.
+The Senate, not the judiciary, is the sole judge of a senator's qualifications.
+During its early years the Senate did not closely scrutinize the qualifications of its members.
+As a result, four senators who failed to meet the age requirement were admitted to the Senate: Henry Clay (aged 29 in 1806), John Jordan Crittenden (aged 29 in 1817), Armistead Thomson Mason (aged 28 in 1816), and John Eaton (aged 28 in 1818).
+Such an occurrence has not been repeated since.

+In 1934, Rush D. Holt Sr. was elected to the Senate at the age of 29.
+He waited until he turned 30, on the next June 19, to take the oath of office.
 On November 7, 1972, Joe Biden was elected to the Senate at the age of 29, which was only 13 days prior to his 30th birthday on November 20, 1972.
 Therefore, he reached his 30th birthday before the swearing-in ceremony for incoming senators in January 1973.

-The Fourteenth Amendment to the United States Constitution disqualifies as senators any federal or state officers who had taken the requisite oath to support the Constitution but who later engaged in rebellion or aided the enemies of the United States.
+The Fourteenth Amendment to the United States Constitution disqualifies as senators any federal or state officers who had taken the requisite oath to support the Constitution, but who later engaged in rebellion or aided the enemies of the United States.
 This provision, which came into force soon after the end of the Civil War, was intended to prevent those who had sided with the Confederacy from serving.
-That Amendment, however, also provides a method to remove that disqualification: a two-thirds vote of both chambers of Congress.
+That Amendment also provides a method to remove that disqualification: a two-thirds vote of both chambers of Congress.

 Elections and term

 Originally, senators were selected by the state legislatures, not by popular elections.
 By the early years of the 20th century, the legislatures of as many as 29 states had provided for popular election of senators by referendums.
-Popular election to the Senate was standardized nationally in 1913 by the ratification of the Seventeenth Amendment.
+In 1913, popular election to the Senate was standardized nationally by the ratification of the Seventeenth Amendment.